 I also made three t-shirt throws for Cheryl and the girls, which I am displaying on the Bereavement T-Shirt page.

 Another Log-Cabin Quilt – This One for Kelli

 Log cabin patterns really lend themselves to bereavement quilts made from men’s shirts.
-I have made a number of them, and this one for Kelli is of my favorites.
+I have made a number of them, and this one is one of my favorites.
 The poem in the middle is the beautiful “Letter from Heaven” which was one of her dad’s favorites.

 Stretching a Few Clothes to Make Three Throws